 Sex Information and Education Council of Canada http://www.sieccan.org

-Genital herpes: lifestyle tips.
+Genital herpes.
 Healthy Women—National Women's Health Resource Center, Inc. website.
-Available at: http://www.healthywomen.org/condition/genital-herpes.
-Accessed August 1, 2018.
+Available at: https://www.healthywomen.org/condition/genital-herpes/overview.
+Accessed October 15, 2020.